SolidLabResearch/Challenges/how-to-manage-issues.md

 - If the output of a challenge is a graphical user interface, such as a Web app or desktop app, then you have to provide a screencast of a flow demonstrating the acceptance criteria.
   The screencast needs to have audio explaining what is happening.
+- You must provide a list of important technical decisions and assumptions that were made, such as the shape and the location of data.
 - You must provide conclusions/actions that result from doing this challenge.
   For example, mention an unclarity in a specification, the need for a new function in a used library,